Jwangjy/Jwangjy.github.io/_posts/2021-10-10-multiclass-kmeans-pca.md

 # Take Aways

-1. PCA is a potential way to reduce the size of datasets greatly, as well as remove the impact of multicollinearity within the dataset.
+1. PCA is a potential way to reduce the size of datasets, as well as remove the impact of multicollinearity within the dataset.
 However, it can become expensive to perform for large datasets.

-2. K-means clustering results are dependent on the rng seed, as different starting cluster locations could lead to slightly different answers.
+2. K-means clustering results are dependent on the rng seed, as different starting cluster locations could lead to different answers.

 3. Model accuracy is highly dependent on the most important principal components by singular values.
 It is important to check these prior to reducing the model.